Connectors - IRISO Electronics co.,ltd.

 Pressure welding does not require insertion of the terminal into the housing, and it often has the advantage of reducing the "harness cost" due to the simplification of the processing process, such as the ability to attach multiple wires all at once.
 However, when comparing the connectors themselves, crimping is cheaper, and the process of crimping connectors is becoming more automated, so the difference is case-by-case.
 On the other hand, crimping is often better for mechanical reliability, especially when it is thicker than a certain size, and considering vibration resistance, etc., there is a strong tendency to prefer crimping, especially for in-vehicle equipment.

-With a proven track record in automotive IRISO Industrial's WtoB connectors have released the 13065 (2-row) and 13103 (single-row) series of 2.0mm pitch connectors rated at 0.5mm width terminals and 125°C. In this application, it is small / thin and has high heat resistance, so it is often used mainly for battery use and connection as an IF for BMS.
-We are also currently working hard to develop a new product in the series that incorporates new options, and we hope to introduce it to you in the near future.
+IRISO has a proven track record in automotive applications with its WtoB connectors, releasing the 13065 (double-row) and 13103 (single-row) series of 2.0mm pitch connectors with 0.5mm wide terminals and a 125°C rating.
+Their small size, thin design, and high heat resistance make them popular for battery and BMS interface connections.
+We are also currently working on developing new products in this series incorporating new options, which we hope to introduce to you soon.

 series male board header Harness side housing Harness side crimp terminal